CoreLexAI/docs/README.md

 # CoreLex Terminal

 > **Your intelligent Solana co-pilot.**
-> Seamlessly navigate the Solana blockchain, manage tokens, and stay informed.
+> Explore the Solana blockchain, manage tokens, and stay informed.

 ---